Chicago stepping: Popularity

-Stepping in Chicago goes back to the late 1940s early 1950s, originally called Bopping it evolved with soul music as the street corner harmony soul songs did with musical bands.
-Stepping remained popular throughout, even as Hip Hop and Rap music came along it remained mainstream in the urban dance scene.
-(Also there's the only Mainstream Steppin TV show in the World ! " Step On IT " urban ballroom show signed to icon rapper ' Skee Lo 's Music Mogul label/Sony for global distribution, Aires on IFAME TV via Roku/Apple TV.)
+Stepping in Chicago goes back to the late 1940s early 1950s.
+Originally called Bopping, it evolved with soul music.
+Stepping remained popular, even as Hip Hop and Rap music came along, and is mainstream in urban dance.

 Artist such as Grover Washington, Jr.; Michael Jackson; Earth, Wind and Fire; Average White Band; and especially James Brown (J.B.'s Mono-rail) all had hot stepping tunes aside from many others.

 R. Kelly's songs Step in The Name of Love released in 2003 and Happy People released in 2004 had videos that featured Stepping which helped move the dance into the national mainstream culture.